 GSSM utilizes a "tiered" organization structure, but with open communication between all levels.
-(See attached organizational chart.)
+(See organizational chart on next page.)
 Our governing Board of Trustees, with a school president and four vice-presidents responsible for primary functional areas, lead GSSM's structure.
 Resource responsibility and authority (both personnel and financial) is placed in the hands of those working most closely with our key customers.